lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Builders/QueryStringBuilder.md

 # ToStringAndFree method

-Returns the query string and returns the builder back to the pool
+Returns the query string and returns the builder to the pool

 ```csharp
 public string ToStringAndFree()